kleijnweb/swagger-bundle/README.md

 SwaggerBundle will attempt to convert path and query string values to the scalar value specified in your swagger file, within reason.
  For example, it will accept all of "0", "1", "TRUE", "FALSE", "true",  and "false" as boolean values, but wont blindly evaluate any string value as `TRUE`.
+When a parameter can not be sensibly coerced into its specified type, the value is left as is and will likely fail validation.

 __NOTE__: SwaggerBundle currently does not support `multi` for `collectionFormat` when handling array parameters (see [#50](https://github.com/kleijnweb/swagger-bundle/issues/50)).